alex-alekseichuk/p2p-webrtc-video-chat/README.md

 Make sure the Common Name (CN) matches the domain you'll use it with.
 It's `moon` in our case.

-start signaling server:
+Start signaling server:
 ```
 node signaling-server.js
 ```

-open in the browser: https://moon:8080/
+Open in the browser: https://moon:8080/

 You need to open this page in browsers on 2 computers.
 The browser will ask you for permissions to use the camera and microphone.